Nissan Z (RZ34)

 The Nissan Z, known in Japan as the Nissan Fairlady Z (日産・フェアレディZ, Nissan Fearedi Zetto), is the seventh generation of the Z-car line of sports cars manufactured by Nissan.
 The model succeeded the 370Z, though is built on a modified and revised version of the previous generation's platform.
 The model also drops the numerical nomenclature of the previous generations.

-The seventh-generation of the Z-car was introduced in August, 2021, the car uses Nissan's VR30DDTT engine and built on an evolution of Nissan FM Z34 platform, reason being codenamed as, "RZ34".
+The Z was introduced in August 2021. it featured Nissan's VR30DDTT engine and built on an evolution of Nissan FM Z34 platform, giving a model code "RZ34".
+It also has two transmission options, a 6-speed manual and a 9-speed automatic transmission.
+Deliveries began in late 2022 and was offered with two trims, "Performance" and "Sport".
+More powerful and track-focused, Z Nismo was introduced in July 2023 with significant upgrades over the standard version.
+The Z is also involved in various motorsports, such as in Super GT and GT4 Racing.
+It is well received among car enthusiasts and motor publications with winning a Drive's Car of The Year award and becoming a finalist of World Car of The Year awards.

 History

 In 2018, the seventh-generation Nissan Z was first hinted at by Alfonso Albaisa, Senior Vice President for Global Design of Nissan, confirmed to Australian automotive magazine WhichCar that a direct successor to the Nissan 370Z was in development.
 On March 19, 2020, Nissan filed a trademark for a new version of the Z-car logo.
 On May 28, 2020, as part of Nissan's global restructuring plan, named "Nissan Next", Nissan's official YouTube channel released a short video showcasing its updated vehicle lineup, including the new Z-car; this video also confirmed that the new Z-car would have retro styling, with its overall shape and circular running lights referencing the 240Z.
 On September 15, 2020, Nissan revealed the prototype version called the "Nissan Z Proto Concept".
 The prototype was 4,382 mm long, which is 142 mm longer than the 370Z, and the same width.